PROJECT: Building Readiness of the Private Sector in Bangladesh for Green Climate Fund (GCF) Accreditation

 How can Bangladesh’s private sector engage with the Green Climate Fund?

 The Green Climate Fund (GCF) aims to help developing countries achieve their ambition for low-carbon resilient development.
-And while the private sector in Bangladesh has shown interest in seizing the opportunities offered by the fund, it has not had the knowledge it needs to access it.
+While the private sector in Bangladesh has shown interest in seizing the opportunities offered by the fund, it has not had the knowledge it needs to access it.
 This toolkit aims to address this situation, providing a snapshot of GCF mechanisms, processes and procedures, giving potential applicants the necessary information to effectively engage with the fund and its Private Sector Facility (PSF).
 It is designed for use by commercial banks, micro, small and medium-sized enterprises (MSMEs), suppliers and manufactures or investors that want to channel and manage GCF funds towards climate-relevant projects and programmes, or develop and implement projects themselves.
 Click here to download the toolkit.

 CDKN Funding: £120,000